 AMERICAN CURRICULUM (20% of the school week)

-Literature: Four hours per week: Cinquième Literature resumes where Sixième left off, providing students with opportunities to continue their exploration of genres of American literature and different types of written assignments.
+Literature: (four hours per week) Cinquième Literature resumes where Sixième left off, providing students with opportunities to continue their exploration of genres of American literature and different types of written assignments.
 Creative writing projects are one way for students to express themselves in English.
 Additionally, students are expected to start to develop their critical thinking skills, most especially through guided analyses of the literature works assigned.
-The works, which provide a blend of classic and contemporary works of fiction, are thought provoking and specially selected for this age group.
-Authors include Lois Lowry, Art Spiegelman, John Steinbeck, Billy Collins, and Sherman Alexie.
-Students will also read their first work of Shakespeare in its entirety.
+The works, which provide a blend of classic and contemporary works of fiction, are thought-provoking and specially selected for this age group.
+Among the authors studied, students will also read their first work of Shakespeare, in its entirety.
 Vocabulary is taught in the context of the works studied and also with weekly work in the Wordly Wise workbook series.

 Library and Digital Literacy: Students in Middle School are encouraged to develop a love of reading through regular library visits, book clubs, and reading projects.
 The librarians also collaborate with teachers to introduce and sharpen research skills to promote the effective use of books and of the Internet.
 In addition to helping students to find good books to read, the Section’s librarians stress the proper citation of research sources during the Middle School years to foster a respect for intellectual property and the avoidance of plagiarism.